Mayo Clinic's approach

 Innovation and research

-Mayo Clinic transplant researchers take a leading role in efforts to find new, improved ways to conduct all aspects of transplantation, expanding the availability of transplants, reducing risks and improving the outcomes of transplantation.
+Mayo Clinic transplant researchers take a leading role in efforts to find new, improved ways to conduct all aspects of transplantation.
+They aim to expand transplant availability, reduce risks and improve transplantation outcomes.

 Our experts have pioneered many procedures, including living-donor kidney transplants and kidney transplants before dialysis is needed.